jjfumero/jjfumero.github.io/_posts/2023-12-10-nvidia-drivers-fedora39.md

 Some time ago, [I wrote some guidelines](https://snatverk.blogspot.com/2022/04/installing-nvidia-driver-and-cuda-on.html) about how to install and configure the NVIDIA and CUDA drivers on Fedora 36 when the secure boot is enabled.
 This post revisits this installation process with a fresh-installed Fedora 39 workstation.
 It also explains how to get dual monitor setup using NVIDIA Prime to display from both an NVIDIA Discrete GPU and an Intel integrated graphics, and how to get CUDA programs running.

-## 1. Installing a signed driver with Secure Boot
+## 1. Preparing the Public/Private Keys

 The easiest way to install the NVIDIA drivers in Fedora Linux is via the [RPM-Fusion packages](https://phoenixnap.com/kb/fedora-nvidia-drivers).
 However, as far as I know, and based on my experience, there is no way to install it from the repositories when the secure boot is enabled.